SSandra847/Validation-Page/README.md

 # Validation-Page
-Html,Css, &amp; Javascript to build a menu with selections and validation page
+Html,Css, &amp; Javascript to build a menu with Log in page